denisyukphp/tmpfile-manager/docs/index.md

 ;
 ```

-Garbage collection process will start before the new instance of TmpFileManager:
+Garbage collection process will start before an instance of TmpFileManager:

 ```php
 $tmpFileManager = new TmpFileManager($config);